niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 For more information: https://docs.docker.com/engine/reference/commandline/run/

 4. Although the database credentials have been specified in the `docker run` command and they are a jenkins credential, we need to use `withCredentials` to pass in the values of the credentials.
 As we did before, `withCredentials` takes a jenkins credential ID and assigns it to a variable.
 These variables can then be used in the pipeline.
-Add the following line of code, encasing the sshagent command in the withCredentials command.
+Add the following line of code, encasing the sshagent command within the withCredentials command.
 This make the database credentials available for use in the `docker run` command.

 Replace `db-ip`, `db-username`, and `db-password` with your jenkins credential ID's if you named them differently.
 ```